volkanalkilic/ThingsOn.MQTT.Bench/Readme.md

   * `MqttVersion`: MQTT protocol version (either "V311" or "V500")
   * `Username`: Username for connecting to the MQTT broker
   * `Password`: Password for connecting to the MQTT broker
-  * `ClientIdPrefix`: Prefix for MQTT client IDs
   * `KeepAlivePeriod`: Keep-alive period in seconds
   * `CleanSession`: Whether to use a clean session when connecting to the MQTT broker
-  * `MaximumQoS`: Maximum quality of service level for messages
 * `Benchmark`: Benchmark settings
   * `ClientCount`: Number of MQTT clients to use for benchmarking
   * `MessageCount`: Number of messages to send per client